15 Non-Candy Ideas for Stuffing Easter Eggs

 I hate the idea of all the waste that is involved in holidays, so I try to make good environmental decisions for my celebrations.
 One thing I have quit doing is using disposable dishes for the party food.
 I keep a few on hand in case I run out of whatever dishes we need.
 I only have so many plates and cups, but I use what I have first and then offer disposables to people who still need something to eat with.

 I always want my families to feel welcome to take what they will use and enjoy.
-I want to be a good hostess.
+Being a good hostess is important.
 Most of the time, to be honest, the parents are grateful not to have them around the house.
 They may also attend multiple egg hunts so that can be quite a few eggs to deal with.

 With this year being the big release of the Lego movie, I ordered several packages of Lego shaped eggs.
 I LOVE them.
 They are so cool.
 They actually lock together.
 Here are some other egg shapes I ordered for the kids.

-If you are short on time, Oriental has pre-stuffed eggs you can purchase.
-I love getting a few of these to make my egg stuffing chore a little easier.
-I am a big believer in way too many eggs per person!
-I think the kids should get dozens and dozens of eggs each.
+If you are short on time, Oriental has pre-stuffed plastic Easter eggs you can purchase.
+I love getting a few of these to make my Easter egg stuffing chore a little easier.
+Kids should get way too many eggs per person!
+In my opinion, the kids should get dozens and dozens of eggs each.
 I never want a child to leave with only a tiny amount of eggs, so I always overdo it on the eggs.

-I do stuff some of my eggs with candy because people expect it and I don’t want the kids to be disappointed with no candy.
-I just cut back on it for their health.
+Some of my stuffed plastic Easter eggs have candy because people expect it and I don’t want the kids to be disappointed with no candy, I just cut back on it for their health.
+There are a lot of other Easter egg stuffers you can find!

 What are some other cool things kids can find in eggs?